 - Third place: Rita Mesa.

-Osuna earned top honors for her Sonoran-style red chile and pork tamales, a family recipe passed down through generations.
+Osuna earned top honors for her Sonoran-style red chile and pork tamales.
 Judges praised the dish for its balance, depth of flavor and traditional preparation.
-In recognition of her win, Osuna received a $500 Food City gift card and a $1,000 credit from Mueblería Del Sol.
+Osuna received a $500 Food City gift card and a $1,000 credit from Mueblería Del Sol.

 For Osuna, the competition represented more than a culinary win.
-She shared that tamale-making is a deeply rooted family tradition and a way to stay connected to loved ones and cultural heritage.
-The recognition, she said, strengthens her dream of one day opening her own food business.
+She shared that tamale-making is a family tradition and a way to stay connected to loved ones and cultural heritage.
+The recognition, she said, strengthens her dream of opening her own food business.

-Food City Brand Manager Carrie Strait noted that the annual contest reflects the retailer’s commitment to celebrating culture and community.
-“Tamale season is about more than food – it’s about coming together, sharing stories and preserving traditions that connect generations,” she said.
+“Tamale season is about more than food – it’s about coming together, sharing stories and preserving traditions that connect generations,” said Carrie Strait, Food City’s brand manager.

-All participants received recognition for their craftsmanship, with support from the Arizona Pork Council and Food City, which provided ingredients and gift cards to encourage continued celebration of the tamale-making tradition.
+All participants were hailed for their craftsmanship, with support from the Arizona Pork Council and Food City, which provided ingredients and gift cards to encourage the tamale-making tradition.

 [RELATED: Latinos Are Driving Retail Force Across West]